-The bill amends the New Mexico Insurance Code, the Health Maintenance Organization Law, and the Nonprofit Health Care Plan Law to require comprehensive coverage for durable medical equipment necessary for treating active diabetic foot ulcers.
+The bill amends the New Mexico Insurance Code, the Health Maintenance Organization Law, and the Nonprofit Health Care Plan Law to require comprehensive coverage for durable medical equipment necessary for the treatment of active diabetic foot ulcers.
 It mandates that all individual and group health insurance policies provide coverage for individuals with diabetes, including those who use insulin, those who do not, and those with elevated blood glucose levels due to pregnancy.
-This coverage is classified as a basic health care benefit and encompasses essential medical supplies and treatments, such as blood glucose monitors and insulin.
-Additionally, the bill stipulates that individuals with diabetes will only pay a maximum of $25 for a thirty-day supply of preferred formulary prescription insulin drugs.
+This coverage is classified as a basic health care benefit and includes essential medical supplies such as blood glucose monitors and insulin.
+The bill also sets forth requirements for insurers to maintain an adequate network of durable medical equipment suppliers, ensure timely delivery of supplies, and reimburse out-of-pocket expenses within thirty days.
+Additionally, it limits prior authorization for diabetes-related items to one per policy period.

 Final Version: 59A-22-41, 59A-23-7.17, 59A-46-43, 59A-47-45.8